brencej/ProGED/README.md

 Details in https://www.sciencedirect.com/science/article/pii/S0950705121003403.

 ## Dependencies
+CORE:
 - numpy
 - scipy
 - sympy
 - NLTK

+OPTIONAL:
+- diophantine (for dimensionally-consistent grammars)
+- torch, tqdm (for HVAE generator)
+- botorch (for Bayesian optimization with HVAE)

 ## Setup
 You can install the package directly from the git repository: